Stolen Wimbledon hawk returns

 London: The stolen Wimbledon hawk `Rufus` was returned to its owner and will be back to patrol the skies over the courts soon, its owner said.

-Rufus, the Harrier hawk, was handed over to an animal hospital yesterday evening, the owner Imogen Davis said, adding that the four-year-old majestic bird had a slightly sore leg and would rest for few days rest before resuming work, in time for key matches of the tournament.
+Rufus, the Harrier hawk, was handed over to an animal hospital on Sunday evening, the owner Imogen Davis said, adding that the four-year-old majestic bird had a slightly sore leg and would rest for few days rest before resuming work, in time for key matches of the tournament.

 The bird was stolen with its cage on Thursday night from a car parked on a private driveway in the southeastern suburb of Wimbledon.